Emah Fox is a multiple Green Room Award nominated sound designer and composer based in Melbourne, Australia.

 Her practice ranges from solo work spanning multimedia sculpture, moving image, soundscape installation and fine art photography, to collaborative work including sound design, composition and workshops with choreographers, filmmakers and other artists.
 She is also an electronic pop musician, vocalist, producer, actor and writer, and runs regular Synthesizer workshops (with a focus on workshops for women and non binary people) at Melbourne Electronic Sound Studio.

 Please see below for details of current / recent work, and contact via form or email (Contact link in menu).

-“... a precision of judgement and execution … draws together this unclassifiable work into a fascinating unity.”
+“A precision of judgement and execution draws together this unclassifiable work into a fascinating unity. ” - Alison Croggon

-Presented by Substation, a Slown Smallened & Son production for Next Wave 2018
+Presented by Substation, an Alice Will Caroline production for Next Wave 2018

 Presented by THE SUBSTATION and NEXT WAVE.
 Supported by City of Melbourne through the Boyd Studio, Creative Victoria, Besen Family Foundation, Creative Partnerships Australia and the Australian Government through Australia Council, its arts funding and advisory body.